afnanee/programming-principles/README.md

-Example Programs Include example programs that i've write, compiled and tested that illustrate features that characterize the programming language R. in these critiria:
+Example Programs Include example programs that have been written, compiled and tested that illustrate features that characterize the programming language R. in these critiria:
 • Does it support static type checking?